 - salt (n.)

-- Old English sealt "salt" (n.; also as an adjective, "salty, briny"), from Proto-Germanic *saltom (cognates: Old Saxon, Old Norse, Old Frisian, Gothic salt, Dutch zout, German Salz), from PIE *sal- (1) "salt" (cognates: Greek hals "salt, sea," Latin sal, Old Church Slavonic soli, Old Irish salann, Welsh halen "salt").
+- Old English sealt "salt" (n.; also as an adjective, "salty, briny"), from Proto-Germanic *saltom (source also of Old Saxon, Old Norse, Old Frisian, Gothic salt, Dutch zout, German Salz), from PIE *sal- (1) "salt" (source also of Greek hals "salt, sea," Latin sal, Old Church Slavonic soli, Old Irish salann, Welsh halen "salt").

 Salt-lick first recorded 1751; salt-marsh is Old English sealtne mersc; salt-shaker is from 1882.
 Salt-and-pepper "of dark and light color" first recorded 1915.
 To take something with a grain of salt is from 1640s, from Modern Latin cum grano salis.

 - Cold War U.S.-U.S.S.R. nuclear weapons negotiations, 1968, acronym for Strategic Arms Limitation Talks (which would make SALT talks redundant, but the last element sometimes also is understood as treaty).

 - Old English sealtan, from Proto-Germanic *salto- (see salt (n.)), and in part from the noun.
 Related: Salted; salting.